EduardoDuQuesne/music-sequencer-demo/README.md

 ### Objectives
 * Build a fun interactive music sequencer
-* Learn  how Tone.js and NexusUI function
+* Learn  how to use Tone.js and NexusUI function
 * Use skills learned in class to build and mainpulate the app

 ### Essential Project Dependencies with npm install